rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

     # dig _netblocks3.google.com txt +short
     "v=spf1 ip4:172.217.0.0/19 ip4:108.177.96.0/19 ~all"

-Here we can see that the SPF records for _spf.google.com are quite extensive.
-Google has whitelisted 14 different (rather large) IPv4 subnets as valid email senders.
+Here we can see that the SPF records for **_spf.google.com** are quite extensive.
+Google has whitelisted 14 different large IPv4 subnets as valid email senders.
 They've also whitelisted 6 different IPv6 subnets which are enormous.
-Each of these records ends with the "~all" keyword which is a "Soft Fail" scenario.
+Each of these records ends with the `~all` keyword, which is a "Soft Fail" scenario.
 This means that any records not stated are not authorized to send email, but allowing mail from those addresses is not explicitly prohibited.

-It's important to note that SPF only protects against SPAM that includes a spoofed from address, and even then it only protects against spam if both the receiving mail server and the domain's owner have implemented SPF.
+**Note:** SPF protects only against SPAM that includes a spoofed from address, and even then it only protects against spam if both the receiving mail server and the domain's owner have implemented SPF.
 Spammers can continue to spoof your domain to mail servers that don't implement SPF checks.
 If your mail server implements SPF, you'll still get spoofed messages from domains that don't implement this, and if the spammer controls his own domain and doesn't attempt to spoof the sending address, SPF will do nothing to protect you.

 #### Relational block lists

 Relational block lists are a common and effective way of reducing the amount of spam your mail server receives.
 Relational block lists are either public or private services which track a variety of factors such as known spam IPs, consumer IP subnets, and open proxies that might be used for spam.
 Modern email systems can then make a simple DNS query whenever it receives a connection to determine if that address is a known or likely source of spam.

-The most common public relational blacklist is zen.spamhaus.org.
+The most common public relational blacklist is **zen.spamhaus.org**.
 Let's take a look a couple different DNS queries using this blacklist.

     # dig @0.ns.spamhaus.org.
 52.1.234.206.zen.spamhaus.org +short
     # dig @0.ns.spamhaus.org.
 52.1.234.207.zen.spamhaus.org +short
     127.0.0.2
     127.0.0.9

 In the first query we received no response.
-This indicates that 52.1.234.206 is a legitimate email service (according to zen.spamhaus.org).
+This indicates that 52.1.234.206 is a legitimate email service, according to **zen.spamhaus.org**.
 In the second query we received responses of 127.0.0.2 and 127.0.0.9.
 Since the RBL has at least one value for this IP address, this address is likely source of spam and the mail server can chose to reject the message based on this information alone.

-Relational block lists aren't fool proof.
+Relational block lists aren't foolproof.
 Often legitimate mail servers can be caught by them, so reputable block lists typically include some way to dispute your IP address's standing on the list.

 ### Other common SPAM fighting techniques

-These techniques aren't always a "best fit" for every email server, so they don't fall under our previous Best Practices category.
-They tend to be more complex to setup, have a higher overhead, are more likely to introduce false positives, or some combination of the above.
-If you stick around long enough, you'll come across these somewhere along the line.
+These techniques aren't always the best fit for every email server, so they don't fall under the previous best practices section.
+They tend to be more complex to set up, have a higher overhead, are more likely to introduce false positives, or some combination of the above.

 #### Bayesian filtering

-Bayesian Filtering is a technique that applies a bit of Artificial Intelligence to the content of email to determine if the message is SPAM.
+Bayesian Filtering is a technique that applies a bit of Artificial Intelligence (AI) to the content of email to determine if the message is SPAM.
 Since the entire email must be inspected, this step requires that the mail be delivered fully to the server before a decision can be made.
 This means that Bayesian filtering requires a much higher network overhead than other techniques in addition to a high CPU overhead.
 Still, it can be a highly effective method for filtering out SPAM.
 Bayesian filtering can often have a high false-positive rate, so care needs to be taken in applying it to a server.
 Generally, each email account should have its own Bayesian database (as each user's email is different) and mail should be marked as SPAM or moved to a SPAM folder rather than be deleted outright.
 The big improvement here is that Bayesian filtering "learns" what should be marked as SPAM and what should be passed as ham.
 This requires some method by which the user can train the Bayesian filter.
 As such, proper setup is difficult and complex, often with a lot of permissions juggling.
 This is particularly true when email accounts are stored in a relational database.

 #### Greylisting

-Greylisting is a technique in which connections from unknown IP addresses are temporarily refused, then later white-listed or black-listed depending on latter behavior.
+Greylisting is a technique in which connections from unknown IP addresses are temporarily refused, then later white-listed or black-listed depending on later behavior.
 The technique has a very low false-positive rate, but introduces a sometimes cumbersome delay in mail delivery.
 Typically, the mail server responds with a temporary error message.
 After a configurable length of time, if the client reconnects the email server accepts delivery.
 The working theory here is that spammers are often using primitive SMTP clients that don't support the full range of SMTP error codes.
 As such, they rarely retry a failed connection.
 This doesn't always work, so a portion of spam will leak through, but many admins are content with the trade-offs involved with greylisting, particularly since it so rarely blocks legitimate email.

 #### Challenge-response

-Spend long enough on the Internet and you'll stumble across some one advocating challenge-response schemes for fighting SPAM.
-Usually these people will claim that they have implemented such a system and have never gotten a single SPAM message since.
-The claims these people will make are incredible. *In* (from the Latin) meaning "not", and *credible* from the vernacular meaning "convincing".
+Spend long enough on the Internet and you'll stumble across someone advocating challenge-response schemes for fighting SPAM.
+Usually they claim that they have implemented such a system and have never gotten a single SPAM message since.

-The primary problem with challenge response methods is that it places the burden of spam prevention upon the sender.
+The primary problem with challenge-response methods is that they place the burden of spam prevention upon the sender.
 Whenever an email server implementing challenge-response schemes receives a message from a new sender, it holds that message in a queue.
 It then sends an email to the original sender challenging them to reply.
 When the server receives a response to this challenge, it white-lists that sender.
-It should become immediately apparent that automated systems (Rackspace's ticket notification system for example) will never send a response and thus cannot be automatically white-listed.
+It should become immediately apparent that automated systems, for example, Rackspace's ticket notification system, will never send a response and thus cannot be automatically white-listed.
 Furthermore, many senders simply won't bother responding to the challenge, so a lot of legitimate email will never be delivered and neither the sender nor the recipient will even know why.

-This is even more deadly when the sender is also behind a challenge-response system.
+This method is particularly flawed when the sender is also behind a challenge-response system.
 In that scenario, the original sender will receive a challenge.
 That challenge will get queued and a second challenge will be sent to the original recipient.
 Until the original sender replies to a challenge, his own challenges will be rejected.
 In this scenario, these two users can never communicate with one another.
 Additionally, they may never even know that their emails were not received.

 ### Conclusion

 Hopefully this document has given you a better understanding of the complexities of modern email systems.
 Unfortunately, email is always something of a moving target.
 The conflict between mail providers and spammers can be likened to an arms race.
-Both sides are eternally struggling to outdo the other, so mail providers need to keep up to date on the latest spam prevention techniques.
+Both sides are eternally struggling to outdo the other, so mail providers need to keep up-to-date on the latest spam prevention techniques.
 While this document can't hope to be a definitive resource on hosting your own mail server, hopefully it has provided you with a solid base from which to evaluate your requirements and implement a service which works best for your business.